The Book of Kells

 Where did it come from?

 Producing books in the medieval period was costly and time consuming.
-The Book of Kells was written on vellum (treated calf skin), and the 340 folios (pages) were manually sawn together.
-It is believed to have been crafted on the island of Iona (off the west coast of Scotland), around 800 AD.
-St Columba had founded a monastery on the island in the 6th century.
+The Book of Kells was written on vellum (treated calf skin), and the 340 folios (pages) were manually sewn together.
+It is believed to have been crafted partially on the island of Iona (off the west coast of Scotland) and partially in Kells, around 800 AD.
+St. Columba had founded a monastery on the island of Iona in the 6th century.
 At the time monasteries were centers of erudition, and contained a scriptorium: a library where books were copied by monks, entirely by hand.
-St Columba’s monastery was attacked by Vikings and the surviving monks took refuge in Kells, located north-west of Dublin in the nearby island of Ireland.
+St. Columba’s monastery was attacked by Vikings and the surviving monks took refuge in Kells, located north-west of Dublin in the nearby island of Ireland.
 See Map

 Why is it so famous?